rage/cyber-security-base-19/data/module-2/part-1/server.md

 </programming-exercise>

-During this part of the securing software course, we have taken the first steps into understanding web applications.
+During this part of the Securing Software course, we have taken the first steps into understanding web applications.
 The next part will look into using databases and the underlying HTTP protocol.